Skip to main content

 Third party works means any material you are using in your thesis that was created by someone else.
 This could be text quotations of substantial length, photographs, artworks, computer programs, technical illustrations etc.

-Do I have to secure copyright permission for third-party material used in my thesis even if I’m not publishing in the open access part of the Monash University research repository?
+Do I have to secure copyright permission for third-party material used in my thesis even if I’m not publishing in the open access part of the Monash University repository Bridges?

 What is an embargo?